KarthikAsapwar/Embedded-Systems/README.md

   <img width="524" alt="image" src="https://github.com/user-attachments/assets/98a83f08-be79-4100-8ec5-8bf9837b1de7" />

-(https://github.com/KarthikAsapwar/Embedded-Systems/blob/458d22ec348648ee3edc5576d880e3343164caab/LAB-1.pdf)**This lab demonstrates configuring GPIO pin PA5 on the NUCLEO-F411RE board as an output using STM32CubeIDE to control an LED.
+<a href="https://github.com/KarthikAsapwar/Embedded-Systems/blob/458d22ec348648ee3edc5576d880e3343164caab/LAB-1.pdf">LAB-1</a> :**This lab demonstrates configuring GPIO pin PA5 on the NUCLEO-F411RE board as an output using STM32CubeIDE to control an LED.
 The LED blinks at specified intervals, showcasing GPIO pin control and peripheral configuration.**

 --------------------------------------------------------------------------------------------------------------------------------------------------------------